 Attaching printed passport photos

 You’ll need to print passport photos when renewing your passport via mail or applying for the first time.
-In these cases, you need to submit one passport-style photo printed on high-quality matte or glossy photographic paper.
+In these cases, you must submit one passport-style photo printed on high-quality matte or glossy photographic paper.

 Ensure your printouts are impeccable.
 Creases, ink marks, bends, smudges, or cuts aren’t acceptable.